Alamofire/Alamofire/Documentation/Alamofire 4.0 Migration Guide.md

         // Called on main dispatch queue by default print("Download progress: \(progress.fractionCompleted)")
     }
-    .downloadProgress(queue: DispatchQueue.utility) { bytesRead, totalBytesRead, totalBytesExpectedToRead in
-        // Called on utility dispatch queue
-        print("Read: \(bytesRead), Total Read: \(totalBytesRead), Total Expected: \(totalBytesExpectedToRead)") }
     .responseJSON { response in
         debugPrint(response)
     }
 ```

-> Please note that you would not actually chain both `downloadProgress` APIs onto the same request.
-Both are shown in this example just to show the differences in usage.

 **Download Request Progress**